nilostolte/PostScript/Examples/Convertion to Java/README.md

 ## ExclamationIcon

 In this example, the icon displayed in _Figure 1_ is constructed in Postsript and converted to Java.
+When in display mode the resulting graphics is proof the that the design is correct.
+Thus, the phase to convert to Java can start from that point.
+Please check the link below.

 ![ExclamationIcon](https://user-images.githubusercontent.com/80269251/111082975-98bd8f80-84e1-11eb-8236-3de1841dba17.png)
 <br>_Figure 1: ExclamationIcon_